Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Methods

 The weighted Welch's $t$-test is used to test the hypothesis that two populations have equal mean, while sample values have different weights \cite{weight}.
 Assume for group $i$ ($i=1,2$), the sample size is $N_i$ and the $j$th sample is the average of $c^j_i$ independent and identically distributed variables.
 Let $X^j_i$ be the observed average for the $j$th sample.
 Set $\nu_1=N_1-1$, $\nu_2=N_2-1$.
 Define

 If two populations have equal mean, then $t$ satisfies the $t$-distribution with degree of freedom $\nu$.

 The weighted Welch's $t$-test was applied to the growth experiment with different initial cell numbers, in order to determine whether the growth rates during exponential phase (5--50 area units) were different between groups.
 Here $X^j_i$ corresponded to growth rate, and $c^j_i$ corresponded to cell area.
 The $p$-value for $N_0=10$-cell group vs. $N_0=4$-cell group was $2.12\times 10^{-8}$; the $p$-value for $N_0=10$-cell group vs. $N_0=1$-cell group was smaller than $10^{-12}$; the $p$-value for $N_0=4$-cell group vs. $N_0=1$-cell group was $5.35\times 10^{-5}$.
+Here we conducted three tests.
+To avoid increasing the probability of type I error \cite{sokal1981biometry}, we performed the Bonferroni correction \cite{armstrong2014use}.
+This means that the significance level $\alpha$ should be divided by the number of tests.
+In our situation, there are $3$ tests, and each $p$-value is smaller than $2\times 10^{-4}/3$, meaning that the difference is significant for the level $\alpha=2\times 10^{-4}$.
 Therefore, the growth rate difference between any two groups was statistically significant.